JayeshNeuCloud/serverless/README.md

-# Serverless Application Documentation
+# Serverless Readme
-This application, built with Node.js, automates the downloading of submission releases and the dispatch of related email alerts.
-It leverages AWS Lambda for execution, incorporating services such as Google Cloud Storage (GCS) and Mailgun for storage and email notifications, respectively.
+This Node.js application is designed to handle the download of submission releases and send corresponding email notifications.
+It is built to work with AWS Lambda, and it utilizes various cloud services such as Google Cloud Storage (GCS) and Mailgun.

-#Preparation Steps
-To deploy and operate this application, ensure you have:
+Prerequisites
+Before deploying and using this service, make sure you have the following prerequisites:

-Installed Node.js and npm
+Node.js and npm installed
-Configured AWS Lambda
+AWS Lambda environment set up
-Set up a Google Cloud Storage bucket
+Google Cloud Storage bucket created
-Obtained a Mailgun account and API key
+Mailgun account and API key
-Created a DynamoDB table for email tracking Configuration and Deployment
+DynamoDB table for tracking email status

-#To set up, follow these steps:

-Install required packages with npm install.
+Setup
+Install dependencies:
+   npm install
+Configure environment variables:

-Set up your environment variables by creating a .env file with:
+Create a .env file and set the following variables:

-makefile
-Copy code
+env

 MAIL_GUN_API_KEY=your_mailgun_api_key
 GCP_PRIVATE_KEY=your_base64_encoded_gcp_private_key
 GCS_BUCKET_NAME=your_gcs_bucket_name
-Deploy the function to AWS Lambda.
+Deploy the AWS Lambda function

-#AWS Lambda Function Implementation
-The application's core is the handler function in the index.js file, triggered by SNS events, and it:
+AWS Lambda Function The main logic is implemented in the handler function within the index.js file.
+This function is triggered by an SNS (Simple Notification Service) event and performs the following actions:

-#Downloads the release from a specified URL.
+Downloads the submission release from a provided URL.
-Stores the release in Google Cloud Storage.
+Uploads the release to Google Cloud Storage.
-Creates a signed URL for the stored object.
+Generates a signed URL for the uploaded object.
-Sends an email with the download information.
+Sends a success email with download details.
-Logs the email's delivery status in DynamoDB.
+Tracks the email status in DynamoDB.
-A failure at any point triggers a notification email and error logging in DynamoDB.
+If any step fails, the service sends a failure email and tracks the error in DynamoDB.

-#Google Cloud Storage Integration
-The uploadToGCS function manages the storage of submission releases in GCS, using the @google-cloud/storage library for interactions.
+Google Cloud Storage The uploadToGCS function handles the upload of submission releases to Google Cloud Storage.
+It uses the @google-cloud/storage library to interact with GCS.

-#Mailgun Integration
-Email notifications for both success and failure are managed by sendSuccessEmail and sendFailureEmail functions, utilizing Mailgun's API.

-#DynamoDB Logging
+Mailgun The sendSuccessEmail and sendFailureEmail functions use the Mailgun API to send success and failure email notifications, respectively.

-Email activities are tracked in a DynamoDB table named Csye6225_Demo_DynamoDB, recording details like the email's timestamp, recipient, and status.
+DynamoDB The trackEmail function records email status in a DynamoDB table named Csye6225_Demo_DynamoDB.
+The table stores information such as the email timestamp, recipient email address, and status.

-#Key Considerations
-Ensure the protection of sensitive data such as API and private keys.
-Tailor error management and logging to fit your needs.
-Conduct extensive testing of the Lambda function in a non-production setting before full deployment.
-Customize the code as necessary to meet your specific project needs and objectives.
+Additional Notes Make sure to secure sensitive information like API keys and private keys.
+Adjust the error handling and logging based on your requirements.
+Test the Lambda function thoroughly before deploying it to a production environment.
+Feel free to customize this code to fit your specific use case and requirements.

 # serverless  Code Debugging